Thinkific has been one of the oldest course platforms out there.

 - Advanced course capabilities: Streamline your course creation with scheduling, drip-feeding content, multiple instructors, course discussion areas, evergreen and expiring content, and more.

-- Course-level engagement analytics: Get insight into your course’s performance with bird’s-eye view engagement, progress reports, overview and retention graphs, metrics for course videos, and integrations with analytics and marketing tools.
+- Course-level engagement analytics: Reports to get insight into your course's performance with bird's-eye view engagement, progress reports, overview and retention graphs, metrics for course videos, and integrations with analytics and marketing tools.

 - Inbuilt community support: Unlike other platforms, Thinkific offers inbuilt community features.